Helicobacter pylori Culture with Antimicrobial Susceptibilities

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Helicobacter pylori is a spiral-shaped gram-negative bacterium which may cause chronic gastritis, peptic ulcer disease, and/or gastric neoplasia.
+Helicobacter pylori is a spiral-shaped gram-negative bacterium that may cause chronic gastritis, peptic ulcer disease, or gastric neoplasia.
 In adults of industrialized countries, an estimated 0.5% of the susceptible population becomes infected each year, although the incidence has been decreasing over time.
 The organism may asymptomatically colonize humans.
 In suspected Helicobacter pylori-associated disease, the noninvasive stool antigen or urea breath test is recommended.
 If patients fail to respond to treatment and antimicrobial resistance is suspected, gastric biopsy, gastric brushings, or gastric aspirate may be cultured to attempt to recover the organism for antimicrobial susceptibility testing to assess for resistance.

 Multidrug regimens are required to attain successful cure of Helicobacter pylori infection.
 Antimicrobial resistance in Helicobacter pylori is increasing.
 Disease caused by Helicobacter pylori resistant to clarithromycin or metronidazole is associated with a greater incidence of treatment failure than disease caused by a susceptible strain.

 The Clinical and Laboratory Standards Institute (CLSI) recommends agar dilution for Helicobacter pylori antimicrobial susceptibility testing.
 Amoxicillin, ciprofloxacin, clarithromycin, metronidazole and tetracycline are routinely tested.
 The only antimicrobial for which interpretive breakpoints have been defined by the CLSI is clarithromycin.